microsoft/onnxruntime/docs/execution-providers/Vitis-AI-ExecutionProvider.md

 [Pytorch](https://hub.docker.com/r/amdih/ryzen-ai-pytorch), [Tensorflow 2.x](https://hub.docker.com/r/amdih/ryzen-ai-tensorflow2) and [Tensorflow 1.x](https://hub.docker.com/r/amdih/ryzen-ai-tensorflow) dockers are avaialable to support quantization of PyTorch and TensorFlow models.
 To support the Vitis AI ONNX Runtime Execution Provider, an option is provided in the Vitis AI Quantizer to export a quantized model in ONNX format, post quantization.

-[ONNX Quantizer python wheel](https://www.xilinx.com/bin/public/openDownload?filename=vai_q_onnx-1.14.0-py2.py3-none-any.whl) is available to parse and quantize ONNX models, enabling an end-to-end ONNX model -> ONNX Runtime workflow.
+**ONNX Quantizer python wheel** is available to parse and quantize ONNX models, enabling an end-to-end ONNX model -> ONNX Runtime workflow which is provided in the [Ryzen AI Software Package](https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ryzen-ai-sw-1.0.zip) as well.
 Also, in a future release, the Vitis AI ONNX Runtime Execution Provider will support on-the-fly quantization, enabling direct deployment of FP32 ONNX models.

 See [Model Quantization](https://xilinx.github.io/Vitis-AI/3.5/html/docs/workflow-model-development.html#model-quantization) for details.